How 15 Years of U.S. Military Intervention in the Middle East Surrendered Europe to Islam

 It’s quite simple.
 You can’t fight the enemy who has you by the balls.
 Saudi Arabia controls so much of the oil that fuels both the US economy and the US military that post-9/11 Washington had no choice but to slip into vassalage to the House of Saud.
 Since 2001, the US army has effectively been fighting Saudi Arabia’s regional wars.
 All the Saudis need to do is provide the fuel for US weapons and troops, while conveniently hiding behind “American imperialism” and blaming any social unrest on Western actions.

 Nonetheless, it is undeniable that the United States has actively supported Saudi Arabia in exporting its fascist, Wahabbist brand of Islam throughout the Muslim world.
-In doing so, US leadership supported “regime change” that replaced secular, democratic or otherwise pro Western leaders with Islamist puppets.
-Indeed, seen in this light, George W. Bush, Barack H. Obama and Hillary R. Clinton have together created ISIS—because ISIS is Saudi Arabia.
+In doing so, US leadership supported “regime change” that replaced secular, democratic or otherwise pro-Western leaders with Islamist puppets.
+Indeed, seen in this light, George W. Bush, Barack H. Obama, and Hillary R. Clinton have together created ISIS—because ISIS is Saudi Arabia.

 Killing the Grey Zone

 As with every civilizational fault line, in this case between Europe and the Arab world, there is a grey zone where both civilizations meet, trade and live relatively peacefully.
-Specifically, this grey zone once consisted of Turkey, Syria, Egypt and Libya.
+Specifically, this grey zone once consisted of Turkey, Syria, Egypt, and Libya.
 But not anymore.

 First, coming out of the war in Afghanistan, the US military began targeting Iraq.
-Supposedly, Iraqi dictator Saddam Hussein had hidden yet-to-be-found weapons of mass destruction posing a threat to the West.
+Supposedly, Iraqi dictator Saddam Hussein had hidden yet-to-be-found weapons of mass destruction that posed a threat to the West.
 In the end, even George W. Bush had to admit Saddam had nothing to do with 9/11.
 Hussein, however, no matter how evil a man he was, was also a Ba’athist and the leader of a secular movement that strove for an Arab enlightenment.
 As a result of the US-led regime change that disrupted Iraq’s social order, various warring Muslim factions today control the region.
 Above all, these factions are Islamist, anti-enlightenment and tied to Saudi Arabia’s fascist brand of Islam.

 Next, the so-called Arab Spring which led to major unrest in the entire Arab world culminated in the toppling of democratically elected, secular Egyptian President Hosni Mubarak.
 He was a vassal of the West and a dictator to his people, but his reign defended Egypt against the fascist, Saudi-backed Muslim Brotherhood.
 After Mubarak’s fall, that’s exactly who took over when the Muslim Brotherhood’s own Mohamed Morsi briefly seized power.
 When the Egyptian people took to Tahrir Square in 2011, they weren’t celebrating freedom.
 They were celebrating the Islamic reconquest of Cairo.
-Soon afterwards, Arab Egyptians began ethnically cleansing Coptic Christians—the true heirs of Ancient Egypt.
+Soon afterward, Arab Egyptians began ethnically cleansing Coptic Christians—the true heirs of Ancient Egypt.

 The same thing again happened in 2011 when the United States violently ended Muammar Gadaffi’s regime.
 Like Hussein and Mubarak, Gadaffi was a vassal and a delusional despot, but he also defended his people’s Northern-African Shi’ite roots, a Persian brand of Islam, against that of fascist Saudis.
 In doing so, Libya too acted as a sort of buffer zone, the grey zone between liberal Europe and a more fundamentalist Islam.
 Yet Hillary Clinton and President Obama decided to throw Gadaffi out with the trash when they bombed Libya in favor of a Muslim Brotherhood takeover.
 Unsurprisingly, Libya has now become a popular passageway to Europe for millions of African ‘refugees’.

 Around the same time, Syria imploded.
 Once again a secular, democratic, pro-Western leader Bashar al-Assad was dumped in favor of a Saudi-backed ISIS and the Muslim Brotherhood.
-Today, Syria is a source of refugees poring into Europe.
+Today, Syria is a source of refugees pouring into Europe.